 Confident children feel positive about themselves and their ability to do things or to adapt to changing situations.
-Confidence is supported by a mindset of resiliency.
+Confidence issupported by a mindset of resiliency.
 A confident child is willing to take a reasonable risk, to express or defend ideas, to try new experiences, or to engage in challenging tasks.

-Indicators and Examples in the Context of Daily Routines, Activities, and Play a.
-Expresses opinions or ideas.

-- Indicates carrots are their favorite snack and chooses them even though peers say they don't like them. - Says to friend, "I can help you get the top to stay on" while building a castle.

-b.
-Views self as competent and skilled.

-- Says, "I can pour the juice myself." - Tells friend, "I don't need help.
-I can do it!"

-c.
-Is willing to take risks and consider a variety of alternatives.

-- Says, "I want to try it", when offered broccoli and hummus. - Chooses to play with the baby dolls instead of playing at the water table with his friends.

-d.
-Demonstrates a mindset of resilience when approaching challenging tasks.

-- Freely finds another play area, when being excluded from dramatic play causes child to be upset. - Says, "That's okay, I can be snack helper next time", when child is told they can't be snack helper.
+- a.
+Expresses opinions or ideas. - Indicates carrots are their favorite snack and chooses them even though peers say they don't like them. - Says to friend, "I can help you get the top to stay on" while building a castle. - b.
+Views self as competent and skilled. - Says, "I can pour the juice myself." - Tells friend, "I don't need help.
+I can do it!" - c.
+Is willing to take risks and consider a variety of alternatives. - Says, "I want to try it", when offered broccoli and hummus. - Chooses to play with the baby dolls instead of playing at the water table with his friends. - d.
+Demonstrates a mindset of resilience when approaching challenging tasks. - Freely finds another play area, when being excluded from dramatic play causes child to be upset. - Says, "That's okay, I can be snack helper next time", when child is told they can't be snack helper.